chenqiann/AnimeInterp-Reading/README.md

 # Paper and Codes Reading #
-This repositry is a clone of the official implementations of the paper 'Deep Animation Video Interpolation in the Wild'(CVPR21).
-The sourse [README.md](https://github.com/lisiyao21/AnimeInterp#readme) file please see [AnimeInterp](https://github.com/lisiyao21/AnimeInterp) repositry.
+This repository is a clone of the official implementations of the paper 'Deep Animation Video Interpolation in the Wild'(CVPR21).
+The sourse [README.md](https://github.com/lisiyao21/AnimeInterp#readme) file please see [AnimeInterp](https://github.com/lisiyao21/AnimeInterp) repository.

 I added some code annotations in Chinese and there were something inaccurate in codes which will be illustrated later.